When the Gold Standard Isn't Necessarily Standard: Challenges of Evaluating the Translation of User-Generated Content: Acknowledgements

 \section{Acknowledgements}

-We thank Marine Carpuat and Armel Zebaze for helpful discussions on experiment design, Jakob Maier for qualitative analysis of German translations, and Alfred Buregeya for proofreading an earlier draft.
+We thank the reviewers for their constructive feedback.
+We also thank Marine Carpuat and Armel Zebaze for helpful discussions on experiment design, Jakob Maier for qualitative analysis of German translations, Rasul Dent for French--English human evaluation, and Alfred Buregeya for proofreading an earlier draft.
 This work was granted access to the HPC resources of IDRIS under the allocations 2023AD011013674R2 made by GENCI.
-This work was funded by the last two authors’ chairs in the PRAIRIE institute funded by the French national agency ANR as part of the ``Investissements d'aveni'' programme under the reference ANR-19-P3IA-0001.
+It was partly funded by Rachel Bawden and Benoît Sagot’s chairs in the PRAIRIE institute, funded by the French national agency ANR, as part of the “Investissements d’avenir” programme under the reference ANR-19-P3IA-0001 and by Benoît Sagot's chair in its follow-up, PRAIRIE-PSAI, also funded by the ANR as part of the “France 2030” strategy under the reference ANR23-IACL-0008.
+It also received further funding from the ANR under the project TraLaLaM (``ANR-23-IAS1-0006'').